Advertisement

 An ambitious hit

 The Playboy of the Western World is easily the most ambitious undertaking for this company in many seasons—surely since MacMillan became artistic director in 2022.
 (The large cast also includes Michael Stahler as Pegeen’s wimpy fiancé and Chuk Obasi, in a role I won’t spoil.)
 It’s also the most satisfying offering I can recall from them in some time.
-In simultaneously embracing and revising the traditions of Irish theater, Inis Nua has an undeniable hit on their hands.
+In simultaneously embracing and revising the traditions of Irish theater, Inis Nua has an undeniable hit on its hands.

 What, When, Where

 The Playboy of the Western World.
-By Bisi Adigun and Roddy Doyle, after John Millington Synge.
-Directed by Kathryn MacMillan.
-Through October 13, 2024, at the Proscenium Theatre at the Drake, 302 S. Hicks Street, Philadelphia.
+By Bisi Adigun and Roddy Doyle, after John Millington Synge; directed by Kathryn MacMillan.
+Through October 13, 2024, at the Proscenium Theatre at the Drake, 302 S Hicks Street, Philadelphia.
 (215) 454-9776 or inisnuatheatre.org.

 Accessibility